Overview of Learning Disorders

 • Clinical criteria

 Children with learning disorders are typically identified when a discrepancy is recognized between academic potential and academic performance.
-Speech and language, cognitive, educational, medical, and psychologic evaluations are necessary for determining deficiencies in skills and cognitive processes.
+Cognitive, speech and language, educational, medical, and psychological evaluations are necessary for determining deficiencies in skills and cognitive processes.
 Social and emotional-behavioral evaluations are also necessary for planning treatment and monitoring progress.

 Evaluation